btlindert/actant-1/sleep/README.md

 ## Analysing data files

 Files can be analysed individually using the graphical user interface or in a batch using batch scripts.
-A description of how to batch process files can be found [here](./batch/README.md)
+A description of how to batch process files can be found [here](/batch/README.md)

 ## Graphical user interface (gui)

-To start the gui, run 'actant.m'.
+To start the gui, run `actant.m`.
 An empty graphical user interface (GUI) will open.

 ## File conversion